lucasprev/coding_school_at_IXDS/docs/trail.md

 # Study Trail
-This page gives on overview of all the topics we have covered and the next topics to come.
+This page gives on overview of all the topics we will cover.
 ## Design Thinking
 * Brainstorming
 * Clustering